This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Klumpke’s palsy is a rare condition marked by damage to the lower arm, hand, and wrist.
+Klumpke’s palsy is a nerve injury marked by damage to the lower arm, hand, and wrist.
 Complications or mistakes made during labor and delivery are the leading causes of this birth injury in infants.
 Consider filing a Klumpke’s palsy lawsuit if you feel your child’s injury results from medical mistakes that could have been prevented.

 Get Matched with a Leading Birth Injury Attorney in Your Area